khalidkhalil4254/Project_Trends/README.md

 ### 3. Backend API
 Launch the backend API locally.
 The API is the application's interface to the database.

-* To download all the package dependencies, run the command from the directory `udagram-api/`:
+* To download all the package dependencies, run the command from the project root directory:
     ```bash
-    npm install .
+    npm i
     ```
 * To run the application locally, run:
     ```bash